-As we head into 2020, let's reflect on the biggest events and news stories of the decade.
+As we head into 2020, let's reflect on the biggest events and news stories of the past decade.
 Some are good, some are not.
 One thing for sure is that northerners are a proud, hardy bunch.
-Here a look at what happened in Ontario's Sunset Country.
+Here is a look at what happened in Ontario's Sunset Country.

 On January 4, the Olympic Torch Relay passed from Thunder Bay to Dryden, Kenora before heading to Winnipeg the next morning.
 Thousands of Dryden residents lined the streets, which were decorated with red and white ribbons.
 In fact, so many came out to the Olympic Torch Parade in Dryden, they got mentioned on national TV during the opening ceremony!

 The end of July 2010 marked the 50th anniversary of the opening of the Rainy River-Baudette International vehicle bridge.
 Over 10,000 people attended the official opening on July 30, 1960.